Dana DeMuth

-Dana Andrew DeMuth (born May 30, 1956) is a former umpire in Major League Baseball.
+Dana Andrew DeMuth (born May 30, 1956) is an American former umpire in Major League Baseball.

 Umpiring career

 DeMuth advanced through the minor leagues to the Triple-A Pacific Coast League before joining the National League staff full-time June 3, 1983.
-He continued umpiring in the National League until the umpiring staffs of the American and National Leagues merged in 2000.
+DeMuth continued umpiring in the National League until the umpiring staffs of the American and National Leagues merged in 2000.
 He was a crew chief from 1999 to 2019.
 DeMuth wore the uniform number 32 throughout his career.